 Like Asian ginseng, American ginseng is a light tan, gnarled root that often looks like a human body with stringy shoots for arms and legs.
 Native Americans used the root as a stimulant and to treat headaches, fever, indigestion, and infertility.
 Ginseng remains one of the most popular herbs in the United States.

-Ginseng is sometimes called an "adaptogen," an herb that helps the body deal with various kinds of stress, although there is no scientific evidence to prove the benefit of adaptogens.
+Ginseng is sometimes called an "adaptogen," meaning it is an herb that helps the body deal with various kinds of stress, although there is no scientific evidence to prove the benefit of adaptogens.

-Most studies have used Panax ginseng (Asian ginseng).
-There is some evidence that Panax ginseng may help boost the immune system, reduce risk of cancer, and improve mental performance and well being.
 Laboratory studies in animals have found that American ginseng is effective in boosting the immune system, and as an antioxidant.
 Other studies show that American ginseng might have therapeutic potential for inflammatory diseases.
-Research on American ginseng has focused on a number of conditions, some of which are described below.
+Research on American ginseng has focused on a number of conditions, including the following.

-Several human studies found that American ginseng lowered blood sugar levels in people with type 2 diabetes.
+Several human studies show that American ginseng lowered blood sugar levels in people with type 2 diabetes.
 The effect was seen both on fasting blood sugar and on postprandial (after eating) glucose levels.
 One study found that people with type 2 diabetes who took American ginseng before or together with a high sugar drink experienced less of an increase in blood glucose levels.
-However, more research is needed.
+Other studies suggest that North American ginseng prevents diabetes-related complications including retinal and cardiac functional changes by reducing stress.
+More research is needed.

-One study using mice found that the American ginseng berry was more effective at lowering blood sugar levels than the root.
+One study in mice found that the American ginseng berry was more effective at lowering blood sugar levels than the root.

 American ginseng has been shown to inhibit tumor growth.
 In one laboratory study on colorectal cancer cells, researchers found that American ginseng possessed powerful anti-cancer properties.